 Bystanders first must notice the incident taking place.
-Obviously, if they don't take note of the situation there is no reason to help.
+Obviously, if they do not take note of the situation there is no reason to help.

-2. Interpret incident as emergency
+2. Interpret the incident as an emergency

 Bystanders also need to evaluate the situation and determine whether it is an emergency-or at least one in which someone needs assistance.
 Again, if people do not interpret a situation as one in which someone needs assistance, then there is no need to provide help.